vimlet/bundl/docs/md/[2]Advanced.md

 ## Use Function

-A function or an array of functions, which allow the user to modify the content and the filename.
+A function or an array of functions, which allow the user to modify the content and the path.

 Use can be used either at output object or at input object.
 The function has the same syntax but some differences.